 A series of workshops, LAB offers a deep dive study into a particular dance form.
 With 3 hours to explore, play, and practice, LAB digs into technique and mechanics, in order to develop strong foundations and realize a deeper understanding and appreciation for each dance form.

 We recommend bringing a water bottle and light snack.
-There will usually be a short 10 minute break.
+There will be a short 10 minute break.

 LABs usually occur once a month on a rotating basis.